Frequently Asked Questions About Our Practice

 4. How do I get my records transferred?

 You can obtain a record release form on our website here

 , at our office, or at your previous doctor's office.
 You can either submit it to your previous doctor, or give the completed form to us, and we can take care of making the record requests on your behalf.

 5. What should I bring to my first appointment?

-Please bring your insurance card, picture ID (usually a drivers license), form of payment for any copays, and any medications you are currently taking.
+Please bring your insurance card, picture ID (usually a drivers license), form of payment for any copays, co-insurances, and/or deductibles, and any medications you are currently taking.
 Also, please check our website for the new patient forms

 which ideally should be completed prior to your appointment.
 Please don't be intimidated by the forms!
 The first few sheets allow us to bill your insurance and are for us to learn the best way for us to contact you.
 We will NOT need you to fill these forms out at every visit.
 The other pages are for your medical history; but if you cannot fill the medical history forms out, don't worry, we can work on it together!

 6. Can I get a same day appointment if I'm sick?

 Yes, absolutely!
 We have built times into our daily schedule for same day sick appointments or other urgent matters for our existing patients.